Faiz0developer/my-portfolio/README.md

 In PROJECT section I added my all projects.
 I added "VIEW" and "CODE" buttons to each card of project.

-'CODE' button will redirect you to the live project.
+'VIEW' button will redirect you to the live project.

 'CODE' button will redirect you to the github,where I have push my code.